-Kaufusi attended Wasatch Elementary, Dixon Middle School, and Provo High School before entering her dream school, Brigham Young University, on an academic scholarship.
+Michelle attended Wasatch Elementary, Dixon Middle School, and Provo High School before entering her dream school, Brigham Young University, on an academic scholarship.
 Her degree from BYU is in Global Studies, including coursework in local government.
 Mayor Kaufusi also met her husband Steve while a student at BYU.
 She was a Cougarette and he was a football player who later coached the Cougars defensive line.

 In November 2017, Michelle made history when she was elected to be Provo’s 45th mayor and the first woman to hold the office.
 As Mayor, Kaufusi has been praised for her leadership in guiding Provo through the devastation of Covid-19, leading to Provo being recognized by Forbes as one of the Top 10 cities in the nation best poised to recover from the virus.
-Kaufusi also worked to secure funding (including from the state and Utah County) for a new Provo Airport terminal, as well as addressing critical infrastructure needs, such as Provo’s new wastewater treatment plant.
+Kaufusi also worked to secure funding (including from the state and Utah County) for a new Provo Airport terminal, as well as addressing critical infrastructure needs, including Provo’s new wastewater treatment plant.
 In 2019, Mayor Kaufusi was awarded the title Informed Decision Maker of the Year by the Kem C. Gardner Policy Institute.

 As Lieutenant Governor, Michelle Kaufusi will bring her experience and passion for local leadership to address important causes for the whole state, including education, transportation infrastructure, inclusion, and elections.
 She is a leader with the unique ability to gather people of all different opinions and backgrounds and work towards consensus.
 Mayor Kaufusi is a problem solver, unafraid to dig down into the most difficult issues and bring people together in pursuit of a common cause.
 Compassionate, tenacious and driven, Michelle Kaufusi will apply her experience to advocate and improve life for all Utahns.